PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

 .. tip::

-   It is common for an :wikipedia:`integrated development environment` (IDE) to have a built-in tool for simultaneously renaming a variable throughout a project.
+   It is common for an |IDE| to have a built-in tool for simultaneously renaming a variable throughout a project.
 For example, a `rename refactoring in PyCharm
    <https://www.jetbrains.com/help/pycharm/rename-refactorings.html>`__
    can be done with :kbd:`Shift+F6` on Windows or Linux, and :kbd:`⇧F6` or :kbd:`⌥⌘R` on macOS.